atharv11/Flash_card-Quizz_generator/README.md

 # AI-Powered Learning Assistant for Exam Preparation

+# Introduction
+Exam preparation poses a significant challenge for students due to the lack of comprehensive, high-quality study resources tailored to their individual needs.
+The diverse learning styles and varying levels of prior knowledge among students deepen this problem.
+Existing educational tools such as textbooks, lecture notes, and online platforms often remain generic and fail to cater to the unique requirements of each learner.
+This lack of personalization leads to inefficient study practices, where students spend considerable time filtering irrelevant information and attempting to adapt materials to their needs, ultimately hindering effective learning and retention.
+To improve the learning experience, this project integrates the capabilities of large language models (LLMs) and genetic algorithms (GAs) to address the challenges and create an innovative solution.
+LLMs, known for their ability to process and generate human-like text, are utilized to create diverse study materials, including quizzes and flashcards, by analyzing input from lecture notes and related documents.
+This output is further refined and optimized using GAs,

  # Frontend & Backend
 The system combines a modern ReactJS front end with a robust Django backend to ensure efficiency, scalability, and accessibility.
 TailwindCSS provides a responsive, mobile-friendly UI, while Context API handles state management.
 Key features include PDF uploads, adaptive quizzes, and performance tracking.